Vintage Japanese Sosaku Kokeshi entitled: “Hatsune | A Lady” by Shouzan, Shido

 Here we see an extremely unusual type of headdress, called a ‘Tsunokakushi’, inspired by samurai headgear worn in battle in the medieval age.
 It is a wide hood type of design, topped with a ‘Mage’, (topknot inspired by samurai headgear worn in battle in the medieval age).
 As in real life, the traditional layering of clothing is shown through delicate carving techniques, including the narrow carved and undecorated Obi.
 The figure shows the use of a double-layered kimono with a neckline that is cut lower, cut to expose the thin, with an exaggerated neck.
 The face on this doll is understated, with two tiny red dots for a nose.
 The doll has Shouzan's signature stamp on the bottom.

-Condition: Mint condition exhibiting an aged patination and meticulous care.
+Condition: A mint condition exhibiting an aged patination and meticulous care.
 There are no missing elements, no scratches or imperfections related to daily use with all detailed elements intact.
 The object retains the original craftsmanship, meeting the standards of the collector of Japanese Sosaku Kokeshi.

 Return Policy